alexStaceyWarwick/lifelong-learning-system-template/Templates/Decision Template.md

 ## Expectation

 `What do you expect to happen?
 Be specific with probabilities, if possible.
 Measuring your degree of confidence is vital for learning.
-Also, don't forget about opportunity costs of what else you could be doing.`
+Also, don't forget about the opportunity costs of what else you could be doing.`

 ## Thoughts

-`How you feel about the situation, both physically and even emotionally?
-For example, I feel tired.
-I feel good, or this stock is really draining me.
-Whatever you think.`
+`How do you feel about the situation, both physically and emotionally?`

 ## Alternatives